kaltura/DeveloperPortalDocs/documentation/PlayKit/PhoenixStatsPlugin-Android.md

         phoenixConfigEntry.addProperty("timerInterval", timer value for HIT events - in millisecondes);//Default value - 30000
 ```

-## Setting the Plugin Configuration to the Phoenix Stats Plugin
+## Set the Plugin Configuration to the Phoenix Stats Plugin

 For the  Phoenix Stats Plugin to start loading, you'll need to set the plugin configuration you created as follows: